Be called back

-After an unanswered formal notice, the CNIL (National Commission for Information Technology and Civil Liberties) issued a 20 million euro penalty against Clearview AI on October 20.
-Specializing in facial recognition, Clearview offers face search software based on over 20 billion images.
-However, this method does not comply with the GDPR , as the American company collects its data, particularly images, from any website, even social networks.
+After a formal notice went unanswered, the CNIL (National Commission for Information Technology and Civil Liberties) a €20 million fine onClearview AI on October 20.
+Specializing in facial recognition, Clearview offers software that searches for faces in a database of over 20 billion images.
+However, this method violates the GDPR the U.S. company collects its data—particularly images—from any website, including social media platforms.
 Today, the company has over 20 billion images in its software.

 What's more, most of the people whose images are collected are completely unaware that they are concerned.